mironalex00/LitteDOM/README.md

 ## Testing with LitTest

 LittleDOM integrates seamlessly with [LitTest](./lib/littest/), a lightweight testing framework designed specifically for LittleDOM components.
-This feature is still in development but will be added soon.
+This feature is still in development but it is avaliable now.
 Any feedback or suggestions are welcome!

 ### LitTest Features